QuqqU/curriculum-vitae/README.md

 ## Interests
 My research interests lie at the intersection of systems, security, and programming languages.
 In particular, I am interested in implementing and understanding compiler including, but not limited to, infrastructure, design pattern, and sw engineering.

-*I don't care about the means, the method, the subject, everything.*
+*I don't care about the subject, the means, the method, the language, and everything.*

 ---